jimeh/common-flow/common-flow.md

        the version string MUST NOT have a "v" prefix.
 For example "v2.11.4" is bad, and "2.11.4" is good.
 4. Releases
-    1. New releases SHOULD be created whenever the master branch has changed enough since the last release that it is worthwhile to push those changes out for wider use.
-It is RECOMMENDED to create new releases very often to reduce the amount of change in each release.
-    2. Because the master branch is considered bleeding edge, before a new release is created, the state of the master branch MUST be confirmed to be release ready by ensuring all test suites pass and relevant people are confident in delivering a new release.
-    3. To create a new release, you MUST create a "version bump" commit directly on the master branch which changes the hard-coded version value of the project.
+    1. To create a new release, you MUST create a "version bump" commit directly on the master branch which changes the hard-coded version value of the project.
 The version bump commit MUST have a git tag created on it and named as the exact version string.
-    4. A version bump commit MUST have a commit message title of "Bump version to VERSION".
+    2. A version bump commit MUST have a commit message title of "Bump version to VERSION".
 For example, if the new version string is "2.11.4", the first line of the commit message MUST read: "Bump version to 2.11.4"
-    5. The release tag on the version bump commit MUST be named exactly the same as the version string.
+    3. The release tag on the version bump commit MUST be named exactly the same as the version string.
 The tag name can OPTIONALLY be prefixed with "v".
 For example the tag name can be either "2.11.4" or "v2.11.4".
-    6. It is RECOMMENDED that release tags are lightweight tags, but you can OPTIONALLY use annotated tags if you want to include changelog information in the release tag itself.
+    4. It is RECOMMENDED that release tags are lightweight tags, but you can OPTIONALLY use annotated tags if you want to include changelog information in the release tag itself.
-    7. If you use annotated release tags, the first line of the annotation MUST read "Release VERSION".
+    5. If you use annotated release tags, the first line of the annotation MUST read "Release VERSION".
 For example for version "2.11.4" the first line of the tag annotation would read "Release 2.11.4".
 The second line must be blank, and the changelog MUST start on the third line.